Organisers of property conference UKREiiF set return date for 2023 after hailing inaugural event a 'roaring success'

 Mr Griffiths added: “This is testament to the calibre of event and service that we’ve successfully delivered this week with over 200 local authorities playing an active role.
 We are confident 2023 will be even bigger.”

-Yesterday, the second day of the three-day event, saw a keynote address from the Mayor of West Yorkshire Tracy Brabin, who spoke about the importance of innovation to economic growth and prosperity in the region.
+Yesterday, the second day of the three-day event, saw a keynote address from the Mayor of West Yorkshire Tracy Brabin, who spoke about the importance of innovation to economic growth and prosperity in the region and also hosted the Women in Business's Glassbox event.

 There was also a roundtable discussion with some of the UK’s top council chief executives on strategic investment opportunities in the UK’s biggest cities, a discussion on how to deliver 20 King’s Cross style regeneration projects across the UK, and a debate about how the UK’s biggest transport infrastructure projects are driving inclusive economic growth.